awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-create-and-update-a-trail-by-using-the-aws-cli-update-trail.md

 # Using update\-trail<a name="cloudtrail-create-and-update-a-trail-by-using-the-aws-cli-update-trail"></a>

+**Important**
+As of November 22, 2021, AWS CloudTrail will change how trails can be used to capture global service events\.
+After the change, events created by Amazon CloudFront, AWS Identity and Access Management, and AWS STS will be recorded in the region in which they were created, the US East \(N\.
+Virginia\) region, us\-east\-1\.
+This makes CloudTrail's treatment of these services consistent with that of other AWS global services\.
+To continue receiving global service events outside of US East \(N\.
+Virginia\), be sure to convert *single\-region trails* using global service events outside of US East \(N\.
+Virginia\) into *multi\-region trails*\.
+For more information about capturing global service events, see [Enabling and disabling global service event logging](#cloudtrail-create-and-update-a-trail-by-using-the-aws-cli-examples-gses) later in this section\.
+Also update the region of your `lookup-events` API calls\.
+For more information about updating lookup events, including an example CLI command, see [Looking up events by attribute](view-cloudtrail-events-cli.md#look-up-events-by-attributes) earlier in this user guide\.

 You can use the `update-trail` command to change the configuration settings for a trail\.
 You can also use the add\-tags and remove\-tags commands to add and remove tags for a trail\.
 You can only update trails from the AWS Region where the trail was created \(its Home Region\)\.
 When using the AWS CLI, remember that your commands run in the AWS Region configured for your profile\.
 If you want to run the commands in a different Region, either change the default Region for your profile, or use the \-\-region parameter with the command\.

 **Note**
 If you use the AWS CLI or one of the AWS SDKs to modify a trail, be sure that the trail's bucket policy is up\-to\-date\.
 In order for your bucket to automatically receive events from a new AWS Region, the policy must contain the full service name, `cloudtrail.amazonaws.com`\.
-For more information, see [Amazon S3 Bucket Policy for CloudTrail](create-s3-bucket-policy-for-cloudtrail.md)\.
+For more information, see [Amazon S3 bucket policy for CloudTrail](create-s3-bucket-policy-for-cloudtrail.md)\.

 ## Converting a trail that applies to one Region to apply to all Regions<a name="cloudtrail-create-and-update-a-trail-by-using-the-aws-cli-examples-convert"></a>